 Instead of being cloned or transmitted, digital assets are dispersed.
 Because digital assets are decentralized, several parties can govern them and access them in real time.

-Now, we will go through Blockchain Architecture to get understand more about it;
+Now, we will go through Blockchain Architecture to get a better understanding of it.

 What is Blockchain Architecture?